Layr-Labs/eigenlayer-contracts/docs/README.md

 These contracts work together to enable restaking for ERC20 tokens supported by EigenLayer:
 * The `StrategyManager` acts as the entry and exit point for any supported tokens in EigenLayer.
 It handles deposits into LST-specific strategies, and manages accounting+interactions between users with restaked LSTs and the `DelegationManager`.
 * `StrategyFactory` allows anyone to deploy strategies to support deposits/withdrawals for new ERC20 tokens
 * `StrategyBaseTVLLimits` is deployed as multiple separate instances, one for each supported token.
-When a user deposits into a strategy through the `StrategyManager`, this contract receives the tokens and awards the user with a proportional quantity of shares in the strategy.
+When a user deposits into a strategy through the `StrategyManager`, this contract receives the tokens and awards the user with a proportional quantity of deposit shares in the strategy.
 When a user withdraws, the strategy contract sends the LSTs back to the user.

 See full documentation in [`/core/StrategyManager.md`](./core/StrategyManager.md).